Realism America, Emerged

 and mythological themes -- the key distinction being that the

-Classicists embodied the rigid Academic standards of painting, while
+Classicists embodied the rigid Academic standards of painting, while the

-against those same standards.
+those same standards.

 Lawrence Alma-Tadema and Frederick Leighton were the leading

-Classicists, and indeed in their lifetimes were considered by many to
+Classicists, and indeed in their lifetimes were considered by many to be

-be the finest painters of their generation.
+the finest painters of their generation.

 Realism is an approach to art in which subjects are portrayed in as

-straightforward manner as possible, without idealizing them and
+straightforward manner as possible, without idealizing them and without

-without following the rules of formal theory.
+following the rules of formal theory.

 The earliest Realist work began to appear in the 18th century, as a

 reaction against the excesses of Romanticism and Neoclassicism.
-This
+This is

-Realism came closest to being an organized movement in France,
+Realism came closest to being an organized movement in France, inspiring

 Besides Copley, American Realists included Thomas Eakins, and Henry